- The University at Albany, SUNY (B.A. summa cum laude, Phi Beta Kappa, 1988)

 Karen M. Lerner

-Some of Ms. Lerner’s recent antitrust and Commodities Exchange Act work includes:
+Some of her recent antitrust and Commodities Exchange Act work includes:

 - Special fiduciary representation for the exchange-based class in In re Foreign Exchange Benchmark Rates Antitrust Litigation for a putative class of participants who traded futures and options in the FX market.
 The case has already resulted in partial settlements of more than $2.3 billion.

-- Court appointed Executive committee member and class counsel in In re Cattle Antitrust Litigation, representing ranchers and live cattle traders alleging a conspiracy among the "Big 4" meatpacking firms to suppress prices for fed cattle and commodities manipulation of live cattle futures traded on the Chicago Mercantile Exchange.
+- Court appointed Executive committee member and class counsel in In re Cattle Antitrust Litigation, representing cattle producers and cattle futures traders.
+The suit alleges that the “Big 4” meatpacking firms conspired to suppress prices for fed cattle and manipulated live cattle futures traded on the Chicago Mercantile Exchange.